chebishev/DjangoProjectsUdemy/README.md

 - some class based views are used instead of FBV
 - Signals used in order to connect the profile and the user models

+Screenshots can be found in the corresponding folder (FoodMenuApp/screenshots)

 # 4. E-Commerce Site that has a paginated list of items which can be added to a cart and the
 information about the order will be stored in the data base.
 The cart itself is implemented using the local storage of the browser
 - search bar is implemented
 - bootstrap 4 is used for the design
 - for the main functionality -> JavaScript, AJAX, and jQuery

+Screenshots can be found in the corresponding folder (EcommerceSite/screenshots)

 # 5. Expense Traker (requires Node.js for the Tailwind CSS)